Shashank-21/Emeritus-course-content/RA_17.2/task-01/guide.md

 - You'll be filling in the missing lines within the `try` block.
 - The starter code already includes the `app.get` function and basic error handling.

+**Testing Instructions**

+- In the terminal, run the command `npm run start`
+- Open a separate terminal window
-Click on the try it button to check your code after writing it.
+- Click on the try it button to check your code after writing it.

 **Try It Command**